xot/ElectraOne/makedevices-README.md

 }
 ```

 The makedevices script also removes any pages with index larger than 6 whose name starts with ```Page ```.
 Remapped controls are therefore best placed on pages with index larger than 6.
+Giving a page a meaningful name prevents it from being deleted.